sreekarg/Child-Mortality-Analysis/README.md

 # Child-Mortality-Analysis

 According to UNICEF, “An estimated 5.3 million children under age five died in 2018–roughly half of those deaths occurred in sub-Saharan Africa”.
 Even though there has been a remarkable progress in reducing the mortality rates globally, the major causes of death vary widely across countries.
 Despite the challenges in understanding and addressing infant mortality, it is crucial to study this to improve the collective health of a nation.

+Thus, the objective of the project is to identify the factors affecting child mortality rate across the world by analyzing the data from all the countries under UNICEF surveillance, which is performed by creating a SQL Database from different datasets.

 Technical components and User interface used:

     • A function for Dynamic suggestions for country name has been defined such that a country is name is suggested from the list of countries by matching maximum streak of correct letters in the input given by the user.